UltipaDocs

 An edge cannot exist when any of its endpoints is removed from the graph.
 Therefore, by default GQL does not allow to delete a node while it still has edges connected to it.
 You can bypass this restriction by explicitly using the keyword DETACH to enable the deletion of nodes along with their connected edges.
 For example, when node B is deleted by DETACH DELETE, edges 1, 2 and 4 will also be deleted.

-In the case of DELETE or NODETACH DELETE, the deletion of node B will fail, which can be useful as a security measure to prevent unintended deletions.
-If not explicitly specified, NODETACH is applied.
+Without DETACH, the deletion of node B will fail, which can be useful as a security measure to prevent unintended deletions.

 Example Graph